-Previously, we would need to refer you out of this office to have this scan taken in a separate laboratory -- but with the rapid advancement of dental technology, we can now capture these images right here in our state-of-the-art office.
+Previously, we would need to refer you out of this dental office to have this scan taken in a separate laboratory -- but with the rapid advancement of dental technology, we can now capture these images right here in our state-of-the-art dental office.

 The cone beam CT scanner works by moving a cone shaped beam around your head.
 The tool creates a highly accurate 3D replica of your mouth -- including the jawbone, teeth, neural pathways, and blood vessels.

 The benefits of cone beam CT scanning are numerous.
 It reduces unnecessary radiation exposure while also giving your dentist the detailed information necessary to diagnose problems or perform complex restorative and therapeutic treatments.
-And since we can do the scans right here in our office, you don’t have to worry about visiting another dental practice.
+And since we can do the scans right here in our dental office, you don’t have to worry about visiting another dental office.

 Do you have questions about how the cone beam CT scanner works?
-Please do not hesitate to get in touch with our office.
+Please do not hesitate to get in touch with our dental office.